Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: deformed Matrix model

-The deformed two-point density correlator can then be written following the computations for pure JT gravity \footnote{To compute it non-perturbatively, one should use the non-perturbative form of the resolvents.} as done in Appendix (2) of \cite{Saad:2019lba},
+The deformed two-point density correlator can then be written following the computations for pure JT gravity as done in Appendix (2) of \cite{Saad:2019lba} \footnote{To compute it non-perturbatively, one should use the non-perturbative form of the resolvents.}.
+Now, one can compute \eqref{6.42r} plugging the expression obtained in \eqref{6.45r} after performing the derivative with respect to the energies as defined in \eqref{6.41w} as follows, \\

-This is one of the main ingredients required for our subsequent study of the growth of the length of ERB. \\\\

-\textbf{Non-perturbative contribution:} Alternatively, one can proceed with non-perturbative form of $R^{\lambda}_{0,2}$ and then calculate the two-point density correlator by finding {Cyl\,($z_1,z_2;\lambda$)} function analogous to (\ref{5.15u}) by not expanding it in terms of $\lambda\,.$ Now, we proceed to calculate the deformed matrix elements for $T\bar{T}$ deformed case.
+\hfsetfillcolor{gray!8} \hfsetbordercolor{white} \\ This is one of the main ingredients required for our subsequent study of the growth of the length of ERB.
+One can proceed with non-perturbative form of $R^{\lambda}_{0,2}$ and then calculate the two-point density correlator by finding {Cyl\,($z_1,z_2;\lambda$)} function analogous to (\ref{5.15u}) by not expanding it in terms of $\lambda\,.$ It will be nice to obtain a closed form expression for the density correlator in the deformed matrix model non-perturbatively, though we will be only interested in performing calculations perturbatively in $\lambda$.\\ Next we proceed to calculate the deformed matrix elements of the two-point function of light insertions at the boundaries of the disc for $T\bar{T}$ deformed case.